[ Previous | Next | ADS ]

 on 1 Jun 2005; 17:27 UT

-Distributed as an Instant Email Notice (Transients)
+Distributed as an Instant Email Notice Transients

-Password Certification: Craig B. Markwardt (craigm@lheamail.gsfc.nasa.gov)
+Credential Certification: Craig B. Markwardt (craigm@lheamail.gsfc.nasa.gov)

 RXTE PCA Bulge scans on May 31, 23h UTC, indicate that a source